intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/sgx_sample_app/README.md

 <p style="font-size: 0.875em;">· 05/21/2025 ·</p>

-The Intel® Software Guard Extensions (Intel® SGX) attestation sample app is a Python application that uses the Intel® Tiber™ Trust Authority Client for Python packages to attest an Intel SGX enclave.
+The Intel® Software Guard Extensions (Intel® SGX) attestation sample app is a Python application that uses the Intel® Trust Authority Client for Python packages to attest an Intel SGX enclave.
 The attestation verifier is [Intel® Trust Authority](https://trustauthority.intel.com).

 The sample application runs in a minimal Intel SGX enclave.
 When the sample app is run, it does the following: